ShailPatel36/flask-cache-redis/README.md

 ```

 ### Test the application (API)
-Go to your web browser and put int localhost:5000/universities?country=Germany
+Go to your web browser and put in localhost:5000/universities?country=Germany